Bruce Nisbet, LMSW, DFNAP

-Bruce Nisbet, LMSW, DFNAP brings more than 40 years of experience in the behavioral health and child welfare service fields to the OPEN MINDS team.
-His wide range of experience includes community mental health and child welfare agency leadership and program development, Health Home development and implementation, integration of behavioral and physical health, delivery of person-centered care coordination for individuals with SMI, and legislative strategies to impact public policy and agency project funding.
+Bruce Nisbet, MSW, DFNAP, brings over 40 years of experience in the behavioral health and child welfare service field to the OPEN MINDS team.
+His wide range of experience includes community mental health and child welfare agency leadership and program development, Certified Community Behavioral Health Clinic Programs (CCBHC), and legislative strategies to impact public policy and agency project funding.

-For the past twelve years, Mr. Nisbet has been the President and Chief Executive Officer (CEO) of Spectrum Human Services, based in Orchard Park, New York.
-Spectrum provides integrated mental health and chemical dependency clinics, forensic re-entry programs, community-based supported housing, crisis mobile team services, care coordination for health home populations, psychiatric rehabilitation programs and Assertive Community Treatment.
-During Mr. Nisbet’s tenure with Spectrum, the organization has tripled in size to become the most comprehensive outpatient behavioral health organization in the region.
+Mr. Nisbet currently serves as President and Chief Executive Officer of Spectrum Health Human Services, with programs in six western New York counties.
+Spectrum provides integrated mental health and chemical dependency clinics as one of the nation’s sixty-two federally awarded and funded Certified Community Behavioral Health Clinic Programs.
+Since Mr. Nisbet began with Spectrum, the organization quadrupled in size to become one of the most comprehensive outpatient behavioral health organizations in the region.

-Mr. Nisbet has a number of research and scholarly interests including evidence based practice, mental health and recovery, the intersection of neuroscience and behavioral healthcare, and university/community partnerships.
-He has a number of co-authored published research articles and has presented at national and international conferences in the United States, Europe, and Australia.
-He is also co-author of The Person-Centered Recovery Planner for Adults with Serious Mental Illness published nationally and internationally by John Wiley & Sons in 2013.
+Mr. Nisbet has co-authored several published research articles and has presented at national and international conferences in the United States, Europe, and Australia.
+He also co-authored The Person-Centered Recovery Planner for Adults with Serious Mental Illness, published nationally and internationally by John Wiley & Sons.